alf45tar/Pedalino/README.md

 Arduino board flash update is very easy and straithforward.
 It allows you to upload code without using any additional hardware.
 All the requested libraries can be installed using the [Library Manager](https://www.arduino.cc/en/Guide/Libraries) inside the [Arduino IDE](https://www.arduino.cc/en/Guide/Environment).

-Instructions for installing an USB class-compliant MIDI firmware for the ATmega16U2 can be found [here](https://github.com/tttapa/MIDI_controller)).
+Instructions for installing an USB class-compliant MIDI firmware for the ATmega16U2 can be found [here](https://www.arduino.cc/en/Hacking/DFUProgramming8U2) and [here](https://github.com/tttapa/MIDI_controller).

 ESP-01S module is usually shipped with AT-Command firmware and flashing a new firmware requires an USB to Serial adapter as outlined [here](https://arduino-esp8266.readthedocs.io/en/latest/boards.html#minimal-hardware-setup-for-bootloading-and-usage).
 I suggest to use an Arduino Uno/Mega as USB to Serial adapter and Arduino IDE for uploading the firmware.
 Remember that Arduino 3.3V pin cannot provide enough current for the ESP-01S stable operation.
 3.3V can be obtained from 5V pin using a power supply module or with an external power source.
 It is required just for the first firmware update.
 Once connected to WiFi, as outlined above, the ESP-01S module can be updated connecting your browser to http://pedalino/update.